common-workflow-language/user_guide/src/topics/expressions.md

 the CWL document.

-In another entry to the `expressionLib` attribute we then create another function, `createHelloWorldMessage`, that calls the `capitalizeWords` from `custom-functions.js`.
-This is just to show that you can either include external JavaScript files, or define inline functions in your CWL document.
+In another entry to the `expressionLib` attribute we then create another function, `createHelloWorldMessage`, that calls the `capitalizeWords` function from `custom-functions.js`.
+This is just to show that you can include external JavaScript files as well as define functions directly in your CWL document.

 Running this CWL workflow will invoke the JavaScript functions and result in the `echo` command printing the input message with capital initial letters: